 You might recover some of the damages mentioned above, as well as funeral expenses, burial costs, and non-economic losses specific to surviving family members.

 Comparative Negligence in Florida Traumatic Brain Injury Cases

 Florida courts apply a pure comparative negligence rule to personal injury cases to assess the extent to which a plaintiff might be responsible for his or her own injuries.
 If the court finds the defendant is negligent, it assigns a percentage portion of fault to each party in a lawsuit.

-To maximize your chances of the best outcome for your case, you need a Fort Myers traumatic brain injury attorney who understands how Florida’s comparative negligence rule applies to your case, anticipates defense strategies to devalue your claim, and can protect you against defense tactics intended to undermine your claim.
+To maximize your chances of the best outcome for your case, you need a Fort Myers traumatic brain injury attorney.
+We understand how Florida’s comparative negligence rule applies to your case, anticipate defense strategies to devalue your claim, and can protect you against defense tactics intended to undermine your claim.